 5. B-52 Stratofortress

 The B-52 was designed to deliver nuclear weapons against the Soviet Union during the height of the Cold War.
-Despite never having to conduct this mission, the B-52 has been the workhorse of conventional bombing campaigns for more the 60 years.
+Despite never having to conduct this mission, the B-52 has been the workhorse of conventional bombing campaigns for more than 60 years.
 The Air Force plans to keep it in service into the 2040s.

 6. M60 .30 Cal Machine Gun